Dhruvbam/AlgoWhiz/README.md

 # AlgoWhiz
 ![Project Image](https://github.com/Dhruvbam/AlgoWhiz/blob/main/Images/algoowhiz.jpg)
 ## About
-**AlgoWhiz** is an AI-powered chatbot designed to assist learners in mastering computer science algorithms.
-Developed as part of the Senior Capstone Project (CS 4366), AlgoWhiz provides interactive explanations, code snippets, and guidance on a wide range of algorithms.
-This tool was created to bridge the gap in understanding complex algorithmic concepts, offering personalized support for students and educators alike.
+**AlgoWhiz** is an AI-powered chatbot developed to assist learners in mastering computer science algorithms.
+Created as part of the Senior Capstone Project (CS 4366), AlgoWhiz integrates educational content, natural language processing (NLP), and interactive features to provide personalized support on a variety of algorithms, from sorting and searching to graph theory.
+Designed for students and educators, it simplifies complex concepts, offering code snippets, step-by-step guidance, and intuitive explanations for a user-friendly learning experience.

 ## Description
-**AlgoWhiz** is a cutting-edge educational tool that leverages AI to provide dynamic, customized learning experiences for computer science students.
-It covers a variety of algorithms, including sorting techniques, searching methods, and graph algorithms, all presented with detailed explanations and interactive examples.
-The system is designed to be accessible through a web interface, where users can ask questions, receive immediate responses, and engage with algorithmic content in an intuitive and interactive way.
+**AlgoWhiz** combines Python, Flask, and OpenAI’s GPT API to deliver dynamic responses and code examples in real time.
+The system leverages natural language processing (NLP) to interpret complex queries, while Voiceflow powers a seamless conversational interface.
+An SQL database supports efficient data retrieval, making AlgoWhiz a reliable, responsive tool tailored for mastering algorithms.

 ### Built With
 - <a href="https://www.python.org/" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/Python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54" width="36" height="36" alt="Python" /></a> **Python**: The core programming language used for developing the backend logic.